FomTarro/pkmn-tournament-overlay-tool/README.md

 The files necessary for the above integrations can be found in your `TOM/data/reports` directory.

 ### Customization
 Under the hood, the Pokémon/Item displays are simple HTML pages with the required images already loaded.
 This setup provides a few benefits:

 1) It allows for a rich density of information (both species and item, as well as their conditions) in just a single source.
 2) It allows the user to further style the display using custom CSS in their OBS Browser source, if they desire.

-With regards to custom CSS, some selectorsto be aware of are:
+With regards to custom CSS, some selectors to be aware of are:
 * `#content`: The entire container.
 * `#mon`: The image tag representing the Pokémon species.
 * `#item`: The image tag representing the held item.